Sports cards have been around as long as sports league’s themselves and are a great way to memorialize some of the best athletes throughout history.

 11. Facebook Marketplace

-The Facebook Marketplace is basically the king of local buying and selling, and this holds true for selling sports cards.
+The Facebook Marketplace is basically the king of local buying and selling, and this holds true for selling sports cards for cash.
+And if you don’t want to deal with the hassle of shipping and online sales, Facebook is one of your best options.

 The process is also very simple: just create a Facebook account, list your cards on the marketplace, and start negotiating with buyers.